kstzv/ml-kem/portable/userspace/benchmarks/README.md

 # Test Environment

-All benchmarks were performed on an x86-64 system using GCC and Clang with optimization level -O3 and the following compilation flags:
+All benchmarks were performed on an x86-64 system using GCC with optimization level -O3 and the following compilation flags:

 -Wall -Wextra -pthread -fstack-usage